SnakeSolid/java-iddlite/README.md

 IDDFactory factory = new IDDFactory(order, ranges);
 ```

-Gap filling and reduction now use each variable's range instead of `Integer.MIN_VALUE..Integer.MAX_VALUE`.
+Gap filling and reduction use each variable's range instead of `Integer.MIN_VALUE..Integer.MAX_VALUE`.

 ## Key features